schottsfired/cjp-demo-environment/README.md

     docker-compose restart proxy

-see docker-compose.yml for list of services
+see docker-compose.yml for list of available services

 use ctrl+c to stop the environment